JesuFemi-O/codex-kraft/plan.md

-# Kroft Library Strategic Plan
+# Kraft Library Strategic Plan

-This document scopes what is required to turn the Kroft codebase into a production-quality, PyPI-ready package.
+This document scopes what is required to turn the Kraft codebase into a production-quality, PyPI-ready package.
 It captures product goals, functional and non-functional requirements, repository expectations, and the concrete work streams needed to get there.

 ## 1. Problem Definition